Kodular/Documentation/src/content/docs/guides/component-examples/dynamic-cards.md

+---
-# Using Dynamic Cards in your app
+title: Using Dynamic Cards in your app
+---

 ## Overview